bernard357/mcp-watch/README.md

 ## What is this?

-Since the API from Dimension Data exposes interesting consumption information, we show in this project how to build a beautiful dashboard with Grafana and InfluxDB.
+Since the API from Dimension Data exposes interesting consumption information, we show in this project how to build a beautiful dashboard with [Grafana](http://grafana.org/) and with [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/).

 ## How to do the same?